-- Engage your daughter in a discussion about how she thinks she might look better and how she a changed appearance might improve her life.
+- Engage your daughter in a discussion about how she thinks she might look better and how a changed appearance might improve her life.
 How does she plan to accomplish these goals?
-Engage together in activities that promote accurate, realistic and meaningful body awareness at more profound levels, teaching her to recognize the connection between body and mind.
+Engage together in activities that promote accurate, realistic, and meaningful body awareness at more profound levels, teaching her to recognize the connection between body and mind.

 - Encourage your child to become aware of her feelings, to own and express them in the interest of resolving problems rather than harboring them in her body.

-- Discourage extreme or excessive behaviors of any sort, be they perfectionism, sleeping too much, sleeping too little, shopping too much, studying too little.
+- Discourage extreme or excessive behaviors of any sort, be they perfectionism, sleeping too much, sleeping too little, shopping too much, or studying too little.

 It is important for parents to realize that in order for children to feel attractive and good about themselves, they need to learn to become effective problem-solvers, good communicators, and compassionate people, as well as healthy eaters.
 As John Muir once said, “When one tugs at a single thing in nature, he finds it attached to the rest of the world.”

 About the Author:

 Abigail Natenshon, MA LCSW, GCFP is a psychotherapist who has specialized in the treatment of eating disorders with individuals and families for the past 36 years.
 Natenshon is founder and director of Eating Disorder Specialists of Illinois and is the author of When Your Child Has An Eating Disorder: A Step-by-Step Workbook for Parents and Other Caregivers.